-These days almost all surgeons have a specialist area so that generalisations on the subject are impossible.
-However, from a legal point of view there are recurring issues that are important.
+While almost all surgeons have a specialist area, and it is difficult to make generalisations, from a legal point of view there are recurring issues that are important.

 Other issues that need consideration are the degree of the surgeon's skill during the procedure itself, the preplanning ahead of the surgery and the post-operative care.